lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Notify owners with 30/60-day hold
 - After hold, delete tables and manual snapshots via automated job and log actions

-If you want, I can produce:
-- ready-to-run SQL queries (tailored to your Redshift version) to detect last-read/last-write per table and list MVs and their refresh times
-- a Lambda + Step Functions design to automate quarantine and deletion steps

 ## How do you handle table bloat caused by frequent updates and deletes in Redshift?
 Short answer: Redshift doesn’t physically remove rows on UPDATE/DELETE — it marks old rows as deleted (ghost rows).
 Left unchecked that creates table bloat (wasted disk, poor disk I/O and worse sort/scan performance).
 You reclaim space and restore performance by (1) minimizing churn, (2) monitoring bloat, and (3) reorganizing the table with VACUUM or a rebuild.
 Typical options and best practices: